JeanmarieJackman/apartment_model/README.md

   * ApartmentBuilding#tenants
     * Returns an array of all tenants in an apartment building

- * ApartmentBuilding#rents
+ * ApartmentBuilding#tenants_rent
-    * Returns an array of all the rent prices being paid in the building
+    * Returns an integer that is the monthly rent paid by that tenant

   * ApartmentBuilding#tenants_under_21
     * Returns an array of tenants under age 21